earthly/earthly/docs/ci-integration/guides/jenkins.md

 #### TLS

 The example purposely runs a Docker-In-Docker (DIND) container without TLS for simplicity.
 This is *not* a recommended configuration.
-[See here for configuring TLS inside Docker.](https://docs.docker.com/engine/security/protect-access/#use-tls-https-to-protect-the-docker-daemon-socket)
+[Configuring TLS inside Docker.](https://docs.docker.com/engine/security/protect-access/#use-tls-https-to-protect-the-docker-daemon-socket)

 To allow the `docker` client to access a daemon protected with TLS, you will need to add Jenkins credentials.
 Add the client key, certificate, and the server CA certificate as a credential.
 In our example, using the Docker Cloud provider, you can add them by choosing "Manage Jenkins", then "Manage Nodes and Clouds", and finally "Configure Clouds".
 Then, choose the cloud to configure for TLS, and click the "Add" button here:

 ![Configuring Docker credentials in Jenkins](img/Jenkins6.png)